IlmunKoo/KSW-Purdue/FarmVroong/README.md

     In an unknown environment, an autonomous vehicle must know the map of its environment and determine its location through SLAM(Simultaneous Localization and Mapping).
 SLAM does not operate normally because it is difficult to recognize the surroundings on off-road.
 Therefore, the environment should be accurately recognized and appropriate keyframes be extracted using the data collected by the sensor.

-    In addition, on the road, the optimal route is selected based on time, fuel efficiency, and distance, but off-road, there are various roads such as uneven roads, dry soil, and unstable roads such as mud slopes.
+    In addition, on the road, the optimal route is selected based on time, fuel efficiency, and distance, but off-road, depending on the condition of the path, such as fine sand, mud and gravel, it is not flat and has an irregular slope.
 Therefore, even if more time is spent on off-road, it is judged that a special path planning method using additional information is more appropriate to select a stable path.

     In conclusion, it is required that special SLAM and path planning methods are optimized off-road.